-So many people admires 6-pack abs as its always a notable physical sign of fitness.
-While there is no overnight secret to 6-pack abs, regular exercise and a healthy diet can help put you on the fast track.
+So many people admires six pack abs as its always a notable physical sign of fitness.
+While there is no overnight secret to develop pack abs, regular exercise and a healthy diet can help put you on the fast track.
 This exercises can be helpful

 Reversed crunch lift

-To do this,lie flat on your back with your hands beneath your hips.
+To do Reversed crunch lift, lie flat on your back with your hands beneath your hips.
 Bend your knees and lift them towards your head, drawing them upward slightly at the end of the movement.
 Lower your feet back down just above the floor to complete one repetition.
 The effect of this is directly on the rectus abdominis muscle.

-To do this, ab wheel is required though a glove on a slippery surface can be used carefully.
+How to do Wheel rollout, ab wheel is required though a glove on a slippery surface can be used carefully.
 To begin,

 -Grab the handles of the wheel and place all of your weight on the wheel.